The FTC is sending 51,875 payments totaling more than $59 million to people who were allegedly overcharged for Suboxone Film.

 The agency is sending payments to people who were prescribed Suboxone film and filed a valid claim before the deadline.
 Claimants are receiving $35.61 for each month that they were prescribed Suboxone film between March 1, 2013 and February 28, 2019.

-If you recieve a check, please cash it within 90 days.
+If you receive a check, please cash it within 90 days.

 If you receive a prepaid card, you can check your balance or replace your card by calling Mastercard directly at 1-888-371-2109.

-You can find answers to common questions about refund payments on our FAQ page.
+We provide answers to frequently asked questions below.
 If you have any other questions, please call the refund administrator at 1-877-545-0238.